 Critical listening is what Treasure calls “listening for the gold.”
 As we listen critically, we listen to evaluate what we hear, to gauge the value of the information, to separate out facts and opinion and to form our own opinion of what we hear.
 It is the kind of listening that we might do in an interview or as we listen to a debate or lecture or to gather facts to solve a problem.

-Empathic listening is intended to support the speaker’s feelings and to help him feel safe, open up and share freely without any judgment on the part of the listener.
-As an empathic listener, your role is to show the speaker that you are in tune with him, that he is valued and respected.
+Empathic listening is intended to support the speaker’s feelings and to help them feel safe, open up and share freely without any judgment on the part of the listener.
+As an empathic listener, your role is to show your student that you are in tune with them, that they are valued and respected.

-Obviously, there are times when we need to listen critically to evaluate what our student is telling us, but are there also times when we just need to let our student know that we hear her and resonate with her feelings?
+Obviously, there are times when we need to listen critically to evaluate what our student is telling us, but are there also times when we just need to let our student know that we hear them and resonate with their feelings?

 Expansive listening is listening with someone.
 In this type of listening, the listening itself is the journey.
 It is the point.
 This is creative listening, chatting for the sake of connection, brainstorming or listening without an agenda.
 Expansive listening may do nothing more than help create trust and goodwill between communicators.
 Of course, expansive listening may take more time than reductive listening, so we need to be prepared.

 Keeping your listening positions in line with the needs of the conversation will open up new ways of communicating with your student.
 Remember that these are dials, not on/off switches.
 You’ll move the dial a bit one way or the other.
 If your student is looking for an analysis of a problem and a solution, they don’t need empathic listening right then.
 They need you to be active, critical and reductive.
 Help your student solve their problem.
 But if your student wants to vent and needs to share, then it’s important that you’re ready and able to listen empathically and expansively.
 Knowing where to place your dial can make the difference in how the conversation goes.